About me

 Further information

-My preferred working method is face to face, working from a room between Bath and Chippenham, as well as central Bath however, I appreciate that for some clients this is not possible, so I use the platform, Zoom.
+My preferred working method is face to face, working from my practice room half way between Bath and Chippenham.
+I appreciate that for some clients this is not possible, so I use the platform, Zoom or Teams to offer online counselling.

-I offer open ended sessions, typically 50 minutes long, and feel that it is important to be seen weekly as this is helpful for the therapeutic relationship as well as beneficial for you as a client, to explore what you need and want to explore.
+I offer an open ended number of sessions, typically 50 minutes long, and feel that it is important to be seen regularly as this is helpful for the therapeutic relationship as well as beneficial for you as a client to have consistent therapeutic support.